| |

 so to speak.
 No more rumor, it was true.
 Good we are here now!
 Lets

-We he
+go!
+We he aded

 for the big oversized Tardis doors that lead to the treasures beyond.